samuelbelko/blog/posts/AreMathematiciansSoftwareEngineers.md

 > Mathematics has always been about coming up with abstractions that enable us to think more efficiently, communicate precisely, solve hard problems, and reach a stable consensus as to whether our claims are justified.\
 > -- Jeremy Avigad, in \cite{JA}

 There is a striking similiarity between extending a complicated codebase and writing down  complicated mathematical theories.
 The developer and mathematician are both challenged to come up with a structure that a human mind can parse, and that encodes the relations to already existing interfaces, that they are building on top of.
-In programming we are always coding against some lower level interfaces or utilities from some libraries.
+In programming, we are always coding against some lower level interfaces or utilities from some libraries.
 Similarly in math, we import proven statements into our scope and reference them in our proofs.

-Code refactoring with the goal of reducing interdependencies and reusing code can be compared to decomposing a complicated proof into simpler lemmas, which do not need the access to the full scope of the argument.
-In both cases, we are curving out some of the complexity into its own local scope.
+For instance, we can think of refactoring a complicated piece of code as an analogy for a decomposition of a complicated proof into simpler lemmas.
+Maybe we have identified a repeating construction in some proofs, and we could encapsulate the construction into its own litte lemma.
+These lemmas do not need to access the full scope of the argument and hopefully lower the overall cognitive load.

 When mathematicians introduce new notation and conventions, they are essentially *programming bottom up*, changing the langage